andrewmdav/Gopher_Payroll_Application/README.md

 # Gopher_Payroll_Application

 **General Description:**<br>
-A Windows multi-form project that allows a user to navigate and review payroll entries in a database, add weekly payroll records, and output to an XML file or a printed page.
+A Windows multi-form project that allows a user to navigate and review payroll entries in a database, add weekly payroll records to the, database, and output to an XML file or a printed page.

 **File Arrangement:**<br>
 Highlighted below are the critical files for running the project and reviewing the code: